hgploutz/coding-dojo-bootcamp-repo/README.md

 During the Explanatory Data Analysis phase, I answered the following questions:

 1. Which Outlet Type has the most and least amount of sales?
-> It was found that the Grocery Store has the least, with an avergae of $500 in sales
+> It was found that the Grocery Store has the least, with an average of $500 in sales
 2. What is the distribution of Item Visibility?
 > Using a histogram, after viewing the distribution of Item Visibility for the producet,
 > that there is a higher amount of visibile items were bucketed in the 0.07